Juan Bautista Charlone: Military career

 He was born in Cagna (Modern-Day Piana Crixia) then part of the Kingdom of Sardinia.
 In 1839, for economic reasons, he emigrated with his family to Uruguay, settling in Montevideo.
 During the Uruguayan Civil War, he enlisted in Giuseppe Garibaldi's Italian Redshirts.
 Under the command of the Hero of Two Worlds, he defended the Uruguayan capital during the Great Siege of Montevideo against the siege of the militias of the former Blanco president Manuel Oribe supported by the Argentine troops of Juan Manuel de Rosas.
 In 1846 he fought in the Battle of San Antonio but was wounded in the head.
 At the end of the battle, Garibaldi himself promoted Charlone to the rank of sergeant.
-In 1851 with the rank of captain, he was transferred to the Orden battalion which was a elite unit of the National Army of Uruguay.
+In 1851 with the rank of captain, he was transferred to the Orden battalion which was an elite unit of the National Army of Uruguay.
 The following year he participated in the Battle of Caseros which marked the defeat and fall of the Argentine dictator Rosas.
 After the victory of Caseros, Charlone enlisted in the army of Buenos Aires, engaging in a war against the other Argentine provinces united under the leadership of the caudillo Justo José de Urquiza.
 Placed at the head of a company of Grenadiers of the 2nd Line Infantry Battalion, he took part in the defense of the Argentine capital besieged by the forces of General Hilario Lagos.